 I’ve been focussing on developing web applications that solve the client’s problems, that are robust and solid.
 For example, I’ve been developing a web application for Nos Furniture, a Brazilian furniture company.
 They wanted me to bring the factory, the designer, the store and the consumer together, managed by an admin interface.
 The system is currently being redesigned, as it’s not fully responsive.
 Nevertheless, the application worked to eliminate a lot of paperwork … and headaches.
 Despite its very simple interface, it received a lot of great feedback by the users, mostly store salesmen.
 I think making something that’s easy to use is the most important thing.

 Before we let you go, what are you currently working on, or what can we look forward to in the future?

-I am currently working on some screencasts for SitePoint Premium.
+I am currently working on some videos for SitePoint.
 They’re going to cover more advanced subjects and should be very interesting, especially if you want to try new things in your next website project.
 I also have some ideas for future courses.
 If the readers would like to suggest something related to front-end development, it would be very nice to talk to you all!

 Once again, thank you for holding the Q&A session on the forums and joining me for a chat!